Rabbi Tarfon: Halacha

 He was an adherent of the school of Shammai.
 However, only rarely is he recorded as following its teachings, and he always inclined toward leniency in the interpretation of those halakhot of Shammai which had not actually been put into practice; often he decided in direct opposition to the followers of Shammai when they imposed restrictions of excessive severity.
 In his view, "objective views are always the determinative criterion in reaching legal decisions.
 He consistently decides to the advantage of the priest, and also encourages the performance of rituals in which the priest occupies the central role."

 He was also the author of independent halakhot, one being on the wording of the blessing after drinking water, and another on a blessing recited at the Passover Seder.
 The majority of his rulings, however, deal with subjects discussed in the orders Nashim, Ḳodashim, Tohorot, and Nezikin.
 In those found in Tohorot his tendency is always toward severity, while in Neziḳin are found his sayings on lost objects and usufruct, the payment of debts, the money due a woman when she receives a bill of divorce, and damage caused by cattle.
-If he had belonged to the Sanhedrin, the death-penalty would have been abolished.
+If he had belonged to the Sanhedrin, the death-penalty would have been effectively abolished.
 He engaged in halakhic disputes with Rabbi Akiva (however, the two agreed with regard to a tosefta), with Shimon bar Yochai, and R. Eleazar ben Azaryah.
 Other sayings of R. Tarfon have been preserved which were accepted without controversy.
 He is mentioned briefly with regard to Bruriah.